Institute – link

 Prof Wright also has extensive experience in the management and technical leadership of large and complex projects.
 For example, he led (was the co-ordinator of) the very recently completed multi-partner (University of Cambridge, IBM Zurich, RWTH-Aachen, ISSP-Sofia) ̴ €4 million, EU FP7 Project CareRAMM (Carbon Resistive Random Access Memory Materials; FP7-NMP-2012-SMALL-6; €3,891,208 budget, €2,641,964 funding; 1/2/2013 to 31/1/2016) which was assessed in its final review as having “fully achieved its objectives and technical goals for the period and even exceeded expectations”.
 He also led the ̴ €10 million, 52-month, 10-partner, EU FP6 Integrated Project ProTeM (Probe-based Terabyte Memories; FP6-2005-IST-5-34719; €9,627,544 budget, €5,298,510 funding; end date 31/1/2011) which was also achieved the highest rating by the project reviewers who also commented that “the co-ordinator evidenced excellent skills in running a complex research project”.
 Prof Wright also has similar management experience in terms of running UK-only and UK-international multi-partner projects; e.g. he led the joint Exeter-Bath £1.1 million EPSRC Graphene Engineering project ‘New manufacturable approaches to graphene….’ and the joint ̴ £1 million EPSRC-NSF-DfG project ‘Ultra-fast Mixed-mode phase-change …..’ (partners University of Pennsylvania & Karlsruhe Institute of Technology).

-- Carlota Ruiz De Galarreta Fanjul, a PhD student specialising in mixed-mode (photonic-electronic) applications of phase-change devices.
-She received a first class Master’s degree in Optical and Imaging technologies from the Complutense University of Madrid, and worked on graduating as an optical design engineer for several companies in Spain, before moving to Exeter to begin her PhD.
+Carlota Ruiz De Galarreta Fanjul, a Postdoctoral researcher specialized in mixed-mode (photonic-electronic) applications of phase-change devices.
+She received a first class Master’s degree in Optical and Imaging technologies from the Complutense University of Madrid, worked on graduating as an optical design engineer for several companies in Spain, before moving to Exeter to obtain her PhD.

-- Santiago García-Cuevas Carrillo, a Postgraduate Researcher currently involved in the design, model and fabrication of phase-change opto-electronic displays.
+- Santiago García-Cuevas Carrillo, a Postdoctoral Researcher currently involved in the behavioural modeling of the opto-electronic nVN framework.
+During is PhD he was involved in the design, model and fabrication of phase-change opto-electronic displays.
 He graduated in Physics at the University of Córdoba, and attained a Master’s degree in Microelectronics in from the University of Sevilla.

 - Emanuele Gemo, who received his Master’s degree in Material Science from the University of Padova.
 His current research project focuses on the thermal, optical, and phase-change modelling of all-photonic phase-change memory devices.